 In this twelve week course, applicants will learn how to design robot vision systems that avoid collisions, safely work with humans and understand their environment.
-This course will start on July 10, 2017.
+This course is Self-Paced.

 Course At A Glance